David Levy (psychologist): Education

 Levy has a BA from the University of California, Los Angeles, where he won a Hugh O'Brian Acting Award.
 He has an MA from Pepperdine University, and a second MA and a PhD from the University of California, Los Angeles.

 Psychotherapist

 Levy holds professional licenses both in psychology and in marriage and family therapy.

 Media consultant

 Levy has appeared on television and radio programs to provide psychological perspectives on current events, examine issues and trends in the mental health field, and provide sport psychology analyses of the Los Angeles Lakers for the Los Angeles Times.

 Author

-Levy has written numerous books including Life Is a 4-Letter Word: Laughing and Learning Through 40 Life Lessons, Tools of Critical Thinking: Metathoughts for Psychology, and Cross-Cultural Psychology: Critical Thinking and Contemporary Applications, which was coauthored with Eric Shiraev.
+Levy has written numerous books including Shots of Wisdom: Laughing, Wincing, and Learning Through Life's Lessons, Tools of Critical Thinking: Metathoughts for Psychology,Cross-Cultural Psychology: Critical Thinking and Contemporary Applications (which was coauthored with Eric Shiraev), and Life Is a 4-Letter Word.

 He is also the author of numerous satirical articles, including "The Emperor’s Postmodern Clothes: A Brief Guide to Deconstructing Academically Fashionable Phrases for the Uninitiated".